Images of Drug Eruption (8)

 - Oral corticosteroids (eg, prednisone) for severe eruptions.

 - Topical antibiotic ointments for open sores.

-Prepare a list of all of your medications, including prescription and over-the-counter pills as well as topical creams, vitamins, and herbal or homeopathic remedies for the doctor.
-Be sure to include medicines that you may take only on occasion.
+Prepare a list of all your medications, including prescription and over-the-counter pills as well as topical creams, vitamins, and herbal or homeopathic remedies, for the medical professional.
+Be sure to include any medicines you take only occasionally.
 If possible, try to document when you started taking each medication.
-Also make certain that you know about any previous reactions you might have had to medicines or food.
+Also note any previous reactions you have had to medicines or foods.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.